LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab4.rst

 Lab 4.4 - Install our iControl LX RPM
 -------------------------------------

-Let's try to install our iControl LX RPM on iWorkflow.
+Let's try to install our iControl LX RPM on BIG-IP.

-To install the iControl LX extension, first you need to copy the iControl LX package onto your iWorkflow device in the right folder.
+To install the iControl LX extension, first you need to copy the iControl LX package onto your BIG-IP device in the right folder.
 It should be in the following directory: ``/var/config/rest/downloads``

-Use your iWorkflow ssh session and run the following command:
+Use your BIG-IP ssh session and run the following command:

 ``mv /var/config/rest/iapps/RPMS/HelloWorld-0.1-001.noarch.rpm /var/config/rest/downloads/``

-Here, we just had to move the RPM from a folder to another since already on the iWorkflow platform.
+Here, we just had to move the RPM from a folder to another since already on the BIG-IP platform.
 You can ensure the transfer was successful by checking the folder ``/var/config/rest/downloads``.

 Task 1 - Review the installed iControl LX Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First lets take a look at the packages installed on your iWorkflow platform.
+First lets take a look at the packages installed on your BIG-IP platform.

 Perform the following steps to complete this task:

 #.
 From your ``Linux Server`, run the following command:

-   ``curl -k -u admin:admin https://10.1.10.20/mgmt/shared/iapp/global-installed-packages | jq``
+   ``curl -k -u admin:admin https://10.1.1.245/mgmt/shared/iapp/global-installed-packages | jq``

    Response: